Skip to main content

 Mobile phone number@sms.retarus.com

-If the mobile number has a specific mobile network prefix, be sure to enter it (e.g., 0151 if you are sending an SMS to a German mobile phone number.
-You do not have to enter a country code when sending an SMS in-country.
+When entering the mobile number, include any specific mobile network prefix (e.g., 0151 for German mobile phone numbers).
+You don't need to enter a country code when sending an SMS within the same country.

 0176xxxxxxxx@sms.retarus.com